 Coaching Developing Team Members

-With coaching, you act as an advisor who provides input but empowers people to execute autonomously.
+With coaching, you act as an advisor who provides input while empowering people to act autonomously.
 Instead of mandating precisely what to do, offer guidance and feedback.

 Coaching tactics include: